zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

     # <copy>chown -R oracle:oinstall /u01/app/oraInventory</copy>
     ````

-5. Set the permissions on the `/u01/app` directory and all if its subdirectories (which includes the Oracle base and Oracle inventory directories) so that owner and group can read, write, and execute.
+5. Set the permissions on the `/u01/app` directory and all if its subdirectories (which includes the Oracle base and Oracle inventory directories) so that owner and group can read, write, and execute on the directories.

     ````
     # <copy>chmod -R 775 /u01/app</copy>